Orangebananaspy/libobsutilities/README.md

 =========
 This library contains the basic utilities needed to build many tweaks.
 Such as:
 1. Light weight color picker
-2. Basic color manipulation tools (Hex conversions, check if color is bright)
+2. Basic color manipulation tools
   * Hex conversions
   * If color is bright
 3. Basic image tools